 Inclusiveness Ministry

 The Sharing Our Stories (SOS) podcast brings people together to be in conversation about diverse experiences, because we believe that when people share their stories, we move toward greater understanding and compassion for one another.
+The Sharing Our Stories podcast is a production of the Inclusiveness Committee at Trinity.

 Season 1: LGBTQIA+: More Than a Letter